eflautt/ga-data-science/projects/unit-projects/project-2/readme.md

 Your project will assessed using the following course standards:

-1. Parse
+1. Parse the Data
-2. Mine
-3. Refine

 #### Rubric: [Click here for the complete rubric](./project2-rubric.md).

-Based on the requirements, you can earn a maximum of **9** points on this project.
+Based on the requirements, you can earn a maximum of **3** points on this project.
 Your instructors will score each of your standards using the scale below:

     Score | Expectations
     ----- | ------------